agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 :::

-With `updateItemKey()`, we can properly change the `itemKey` of an already collected Item.
+Mutates `itemKey` of an already collected Item.
 It takes care of:
-- updating `itemKey` in Collection (replacing old itemKey with a new one)
+- updating `itemKey` in Collection (replacing old itemKey with new one)
-- updating `itemKey` in Groups (replacing old itemKey with a new one)
+- updating `itemKey` in Groups (replacing old itemKey with new one)
-- updating `itemKey` in Selector (unselecting old itemKey and selecting a new one)
+- updating `itemKey` in Selector (unselecting old itemKey and selecting new one)

 ### 📭 Props